ForEvolve/bootstrap-dark/readme.md

 TODO: write a better guide...

-For the initial development time, the package is deployed to the following custom npm registry: <https://www.myget.org/F/forevolve/npm/>.
+The CI builds are deployed to the following custom npm registry: <https://www.myget.org/F/forevolve/npm/>.
+Some builds are also available in the public npm repository.

 ```
-npm install bootstrap-dark --save
+npm install @forevolve/bootstrap-dark --save
 ```

 ## How to build